davidemms/OrthoFinder/README.md

 # OrthoFinder — Accurate inference of orthologous gene groups, orthologues, gene trees and rooted species tree made easy!
 What does OrthoFinder do?
 ==========
-OrthoFinder is a program for finding orthogroups from one or more species.
-An orthogroup is the set of genes that are descended from a single gene in the last common ancestor of the species being clustered.
-OrthoFinder accounts for gene length biases that are inherent in BLAST scores, normalises for differences in species divergence times, and accounts for orthogroup specific differences in gene evolultion rates.
+OrthoFinder is a fast, accurate and comprehensive analysis tool for comparative genomics.
+It finds orthologs, orthogroups, infers gene trees for all orthogroups and infers a species tree for the species being analysed.
+OrthoFinder also identifies the root of the species tree and provides lots of statistics for use in comparative genomic analyses.
+OrthoFinder is very simple to use and all you need to run it is a set of protein sequence FASTA files (one per species).

 For more details see the OrthoFinder paper below.

-NEW!!!
-OrthoFinder now also automatically infers the gene tree for each orthogroup, the rooted species tree, all orthologues between all species and calculates summary statistics.
-This is all performed automatically with the same simple command and the same input as before!

 **Emms, D.M. and Kelly, S. (2015) OrthoFinder: solving fundamental biases in whole genome comparisons dramatically improves orthogroup inference accuracy, Genome Biology 16:157**